Gabriola Island, BC · A Community Effort

 Pay what you can

-The signs cost me $41.75 each — printed by a local Gabriola business.
-A Nanaimo shop quoted $50 for the same thing.
+The original signs were printed on corrugated plastic by a local Gabriola business at $41.75 each, a Nanaimo shop quoted $50 for the same.
+The new polybag signs cost only $5 each.
 If the cost is a barrier, just say so.
 I'll cover it.
 No questions asked.

 4